jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Fetch Cloud Watch Metrics.md

 # Output:
-> resp_body_json: The JSON response body of the HTTP request to the Azure monitor metrics API.
+> resp_body_json: The JSON response body of request to the AWS cloud watch metrics SDK.
 This is a dictionary with string keys and values.

 # Raises:
 > The `GetCloudWatchMetrics` function raises a generic Exception if the provided parameters are invalid.